THIS EVENT IS TAKING PLACE AT OUR HOME AWAY FROM HOME, THE LEXINGTON, 96-98 Pentonville Rd, N1 9JB

 The band tour the way bands should – widely and endlessly – winning friends and fans at each new show with notable performances at festivals like Glastonbury, Bestival, Wilderness and Cambridge Folk Festival.
-They’ve appeared twice on Radio 4’s Loose Ends, and had their music played by everyone from Marc Riley to Huey Morgan.
+They’ve appeared three times on Radio 4’s Loose Ends, and had their music played by everyone from Marc Riley to Huey Morgan.

 “Hank did it like this.
 So did Sinatra.
 So did Tom Waits.
 So did John Lee Hooker.
 Mix these influences with a healthy dose of youthful enthusiasm, a real passion and an ear for detail, sheer authenticity, and a good slug of both Scotch and Bourbon, and you might find that the results are very much to your taste.
 They are certainly to mine.”
 Mark Whyatt, Folk Radio

 “That’s one hot band right there!” – Huey Morgan, BBC Radio 2

 “Rob Heron evokes the spirit of Bob Wills and Django Reinhardt with a quintet that shuffles and boogies with panache.
 Infectiously good-humoured” – Uncut Magazine

 “Amazing musicians who play with both passion and a sympathetic regard for the history of the genre.” – Maverick Magazine